 So if one area is feeding you your own eyeballs, you can maybe leave it for now and look for a gentler one.
 And good fucking luck, you shrieking mimsy.

-His overall description of the "on the one hand, on the other hand" that came with Dark Souls 2, where any good changes were counterbalanced by punishing ones, culminating in the game threatening to map the buttons to the Kinect.
+His overall description of the "When Dark Souls gives you chocolate buttons, it has to take away your heart medication with the other hand" that came with Dark Souls 2, where any good changes were counterbalanced by punishing ones, culminating in the game threatening to map the buttons to the Kinect.

 Dark Souls II yelling at its daughter for only getting a B+ on her colouring assignment.